The Skysuites Tower

-The Skysuites Tower, also known as The Sky Suites Corporate & Residential Towers, is a 38-storey twin building complex in Quezon City.
+The Skysuites Tower, also known as The Sky Suites Corporate & Residential Towers, is a twin building complex in Quezon City.
 Construction of the building was on hold for a while after its original owner, Globe Asiatique, got involved in a scam.
 The new owner, DoubleDragon Properties, acquired the building in 2014 and resumed construction of the building.
 The complex was completed in 2019.

 Construction

-Globe Asiatique commenced the construction of the building then named G.A.
+Globe Asiatique commenced the construction of the building, then named G.A.
 Sky Suites, in 2007.
 Construction of the nearly complete building was put into hold when the G.A.
-Sky Suites was foreclosed by the Rizal Commercial Banking Corp.
-(RCBC) in September 2010 after scam case was filed on Delfin Lee the owner of Globe Asiatique.
+Sky Suites was foreclosed by the Rizal Commercial Banking Corporation (RCBC) in September 2010 after a scam case was filed on Delfin Lee, the owner of Globe Asiatique.
 Lee was accused of devising ghost borrowers to gain worth of housing loans from Pag-IBIG Fund.
 The land title of the building was transferred to RCBC in December 2010.